 Donations tax is payable within 3 months after the donation at a flat rate of 20% on all donations made.
-The rate of 20% is effective in respect of all donations made on or after 1 October 2001.

-UNCERTIFICATED SECURITIES TAX
+SECURITIES TAX

-Uncertificated Securities Tax (UST) is payable at a rate of 0.25% of the "taxable amount" of all listed securities on a change of beneficial ownership.
+Securities Tax (ST) is payable on a change of beneficial ownership at a rate of 0.25% of the "taxable amount" of all listed or unlisted securities.

-The "taxable amount" means the purchase consideration on change of ownership.
-If there is no consideration, or the consideration is less than fair value, UST will be payable on the closing price of the securities on the date of the transaction.

-With effect from 1 January 2006 no UST is payable on the issue of listed shares.
+The "taxable amount" means the purchase consideration on change of ownership (including cancellation or redemption).
+If there is no consideration, or the consideration is less than fair value, ST will be payable on the market value or the closing price of the securities on the date of the transaction.
+Where ST is payable, no stamp duty is payable on the registration of transfer of the security.